mitodl/mitx-grading-library/docs/formula_grader.md

 * Similarly, when students use an unknown function, the resulting error message highlights that the unknown quantity was interpreted as a function.
 If a variable of that name exists, the error message suggests that a multiplication symbol was missing.
 * If an unexpected error occurs, students will see a generic "invalid input" message.
 To see exactly where things went wrong, set the `debug` flag to True, and a more technical message will usually be displayed.
 * Full sampling details are included when the `debug` flag is set to True.
+* Enhancements to the AsciiMath renderer (the preview that students see) are available using our [MathJax renderer definitions](renderer.md).

 - [Home](README.md)